shodhan07/ShodhanPortfolio/README.md

 ## Deployment

 This is a static frontend and can be deployed on platforms like Netlify, Vercel, or GitHub Pages after `npm run build`.

-## License

-No license file is currently defined in this repository.